 If you’re anything like us, it feels like you have far too many plastic shopping bags around the house.
 These single-use bags pile up quickly.
 The bags are also one of the most frequent and recognizable types of litter.
 It’s hardly unusual to see them blowing around parking lots, sticking out of trees, and caught in bushes.
 According to a University of Waterloo study, the United States uses 100 billion of these plastic bags every year.
 National Geographic estimates we use one about one bag per resident per day.
 That adds up quick!
 The EPA states that less than 1% of this type of plastic is recycled each year, meaning the vast majority winds up in our landfills.
-We wish they ended up at our Austin recycling center instead.
+We wish they ended up at our Austin junk removal center instead.
 Here are our favorite tips on how to reduce plastic bag use.

 These bags represent one of our worst uses of single-use plastic, and they are a terrible waste of resources and landfill space.
 Fortunately, using plastic shopping bags is almost completely avoidable.
 And when you find yourself forced to use one, there are ways to use or dispose of them properly.

 The most responsible way to reduce plastic bag use is to stop using them altogether.
 But if you don’t want to juggle your groceries, you’ll need a substitute.
 There are plenty of wonderful ready-made reusable shopping bags, and some should even be available at your local supermarket.
 Materials include cotton, canvas, and long-lasting synthetics.
 You can also purchase reusable plastic shopping bags, made out of sturdy, easily-cleaned polypropylene.
 It may seem strange to trade one plastic for another, but this one will last for years instead of a single use.